 Automation testing is the future of quality assurance.
-No doubt, manual testing has enabled the software development industry to create more dynamic vision on technology, automation testing services are the need of the hour.
+No doubt, manual testing has enabled the software development industry to create a more dynamic vision of technology, automation testing services are the need of the hour.

 These numbers include a huge demand for technology that can redefine everything from enterprise operations to customer acquisition and sales.
-And since it is not feasible to carry the dynamism of the technological world with manual assessment of quality, automation testing helps bridging the gap between the two.
+And since it is not feasible to carry the dynamism of the technological world with a manual assessment of quality, automation testing helps bridge the gap between the two.

 Though Selenium is one of the pioneer technologies that have streamlined the whole concept of automation testing, the only thing that causes resistance for most testers is the hassle of switching from manual to automation testing.